St Joan of Arc Catholic Church, Herston

 Early in 1920 the Church in Rome had authoritatively declared that the Maid of Orleans, who had been burned at the stake five centuries ago, was entitled to be called St Joan of Arc.
 Her name was taken for the Herston Parish and it was believed to be the first parish in the world to bear the name of this illustrious French girl who rose from humble peasant origins.

 In October 1923 Fr William McGoldrick sailed for China, the first Australian priest to work in the Columban missions overseas.
-His successor was Father Bartholomew Gorman.
+His successor was Fr Bartholomew Gorman.

 In 1924 the Presentation Sisters came to the parish to establish their first convent in the Archdiocese.
 Mothers Patrick and Ursula, after discussion with Archbishop Duhig, accepted the challenge of starting a new school at the Herston Parish.
 The primary school of St Joan of Arc was opened on the 14th July, 1924.
 When 5 pupils were enrolled on 3rd August the convent was blessed and formally opened by the Archbishop.
 Numbers reached as high as 130 by about two years later and stabilised at this level for forty years and the school was always staffed by the Presentation Sisters.
 With declining numbers the school closed in 1968.

-During the ensuing years, the Parish steadily developed under the direction of Fathers Jim O’Connor, Pat Costello, the Norbertine Fathers, Father Gerry Nicol and Father Brian McMullen who was appointed in 1962.
+During the ensuing years, the Parish steadily developed under the direction of Frs Jim O’Connor, Pat Costello, the Norbertine Fathers, Fr Gerry Nicol and Fr Brian McMullen who was appointed in 1962.

-In 1963 Archbishop Duhig blessed the present Church and in 1972 the new presbytery was opened.
-In 2009 the presbytery was renamed Canalie House and is now a residential center for pre seminary discernment
+In 1963 Archbishop Duhig blessed the present church and in 1972 the new presbytery was opened.
+The presbytery served as home not only to the parish priest but also to the hospital chaplain.
+In 2009 the presbytery was renamed Canali House and is now a residential center for pre seminary discernment More information about Canali House can be found here.

 47 Clyde Road